 Trees don’t know national borders.
-Their distribution areas end where the conditions for growing become intolerable.
+Their distributions in nature end where the conditions for growing become intolerable.
 People started off like that too!
 We made national borders and subsequently declared some plants alien and exotic.
 When they are planted in faraway places, the absence of their natural enemies may cause their numbers to multiply to the detriment of the local ecologies... as people do.

 Mixing and matching is the human way of gardening.
 Nature has more time than people.
 It changes distributions of biological species in its own way, naturally.